 Research training is an important aspect of your education.
-At IIT, you will be educated in the scientific process of psychological research.
+At Illinois, you will be educated in the scientific process of psychological research.
 Training begins in the first year working with faculty on their projects and continues through conducting your own research.
 This will prepare you to present posters and papers at conferences, which will provide valuable experience and professional contacts.
 Research activities are normally conducted with your advisor, but you may also work with other clinical and non-clinical faculty members.
 You also have the flexibility to change your primary research mentor if your interests change during the course of training.

 Clinical practicum experiences will prepare you for work as a clinician and provide you with valuable contacts in the field.
 They also allow you to develop your clinical expertise under the supervision of our faculty and to learn skills that cannot be taught in a classroom.
 Your practica will take place at general and specialized clinical sites throughout the Chicago area.
 Recent placements include all the major medical centers in the Chicago Metropolitan area and several community mental health centers.

 An APA-accredited internship culminates your training as a practitioner.
 This year-long experience will allow the integration of your graduate experience while providing you with valuable "real world" experience.
 Recent internship placements can be found here.

 Students complete 107 credit hours for the Ph.D. degree in the clinical psychology specialty.
 The required courses include 24 credit hours that form a core sequence completed by all Ph.D. students in the Department of Psychology.
 An average grade of 3.0 with not more than one C must be achieved in PSYC 501-504.
 In addition to other required clinical courses, students are required to complete 4 credit hours of practicum (PSYC 533), 37 hours of research credits (PSYC 591, 597, 691), and 15 hours of electives.

 Student Admissions, Outcomes, and Other Data

 Our faculty conduct outstanding research addressing clinically important applied issues.
 Click here to learn more about their research areas and their full biographies.